ABOUT COVID 19

 American Academy of Pediatrics (AAP)

-Masks - For some children—including those too young to be immunized and many with special health care needs—masking will still be an important layer of protection.
+Masks - For some children with special health care needs—masking will still be an important layer of protection.
 The American Academy of Pediatrics (AAP) offers these suggestions for families deciding who should wear a mask.
 To protect children who are too young to wear a mask (under age 2), the rest of your household may consider wearing masks when in public settings.
 Masks also are encouraged to be worn if:

 - your child or teen is immunocompromised and may not have a protective immune response to the COVID-19 vaccine, or is at high risk for severe COVID-19 illness